Colorado Animal Welfare Conference Session

 Coffee & Collaboration: Aspiring Leaders Session hosted by the AWAC Collaboration Committee

 Coffee & Collaboration: Aspiring Leaders is open to those interested in growing their career in animal welfare, regardless of age or length of employment.
-These events focus on leadership and professional skills, and offer the opportunity for aspiring leaders to connect and strengthen relationships across organizations.
+These events offer the opportunity for aspiring leaders to connect and grow their leadership and professional skills, create an environment to learn and work together, and facilitate the building of new relationships across organizations.

 Lindsey Vigna